 Semi-Tropical, Hardy and Super-Hardy Kiwis

 It may surprise you to know that kiwis will thrive in just about any climate that experiences at least a month of below 45 degree F temperatures in winter.
 The vines need a period of cold to set fruit.

-The kiwis available at the grocery store, Actinidia deliciosa, are native to New Zealand.
+The kiwis available at the grocery store, Actinidia deliciosa, are native to China.
 They are semi-tropical and are best suited for zones 7 through 9.
 Look for these varieties: ‘Blake’, ‘Elmwood’, and ‘Hayward’.

 Hardy kiwis, Actinidia arguta, and super-hardy kiwis, Actinidia kolomikta, have smooth, edible skin and smaller fruits.
 They are very prolific and the flavor of the fruit is sweet.
 Grow A. arguta in zones 4 through 7 and A. kolomikta is cold tolerant to zone 3.
 ‘Anna’ and ‘Dumbarton Oaks’ are two common A. arguta varieties.
 ‘Arctic Beauty’ is A. kolomikta.

 Plant your kiwi vines in well-drained soil with a pH between 5.0 & 6.5.
 They will produce fruit in partial sun.
 The hardy & super-hardy types are particularly shade tolerant.
 It’s important that they are in a location that is shielded from glaring winter sunlight and away from cold spring air pockets that might damage the early blooming flowers.

 Kiwis are Dioecious

 Plant a male kiwi vine within 35 to 50 feet of a female kiwi vine for proper pollination.
 A single male plant can pollinate several female plants.
 Hand pollination is an option for a small number of plants.
 Just pick a male flower and rub it on a female flower.